pluralsh/documentation/pages/plural-features/workbenches/index.md

 Instruction files that extend what the agent knows how to do.
 Skills can be loaded from a Git repository or defined inline in the workbench.
 They are included in the agent's context alongside the system prompt.

-### Evaluations

-Optional grading rules that score every job's output across prompt quality, progress thoughts, and conclusion quality.
-Eval results roll up into trend graphs on the workbench's **Evals** tab so you can measure whether the agent is improving over time.
-See [Evaluations](./evaluations).

 ## How workbenches fit into Plural

 Workbenches live under a **project**, inheriting and extending that project's RBAC.
 Within a project they complement the rest of the Plural surface: